targeted-DK/targeted-DK.github.io/_posts/2024-02-20-Neural Network Training.md

 Optimization in NN is an uncertain process - and may not be theoretically perfect.
 Improvements in training strategy is architectures makes it hard to see where contributions exactly come from.

+**What is batch?**

+Data points are chosen for a batch through a process typically referred to as "batching," which can be implemented in various ways depending on the specific requirements of the training process and the desired outcomes.
+Here are some of the common strategies for selecting data points for a batch:

+1. Random Batching
+The most common method is **random batching**, where data points are randomly selected from the dataset to form a batch.
+This approach ensures that each batch is a representative sample of the dataset, which helps in generalizing the learning across the dataset.
+Random batching is implemented by **shuffling the entire dataset** at the beginning of each epoch and then partitioning it into batches of the specified size.

+2. Sequential Batching
+In some cases, especially when **dealing with time series data** or data where sequential order matters (e.g., text data for natural language processing tasks), data points are selected sequentially to maintain the temporal or logical sequence within each batch.
+This method respects the order of data, which is crucial for models like RNNs (Recurrent Neural Networks) that rely on the sequence of data points.

+3. Stratified Batching
+Stratified batching involves selecting data points in such a way that each batch **mirrors the distribution of classes** or key characteristics of the entire dataset.
+This approach is particularly useful in classification tasks where the dataset might be imbalanced, i.e., some classes are underrepresented compared to others.
+Stratified batching ensures that each batch contains a proportional number of samples from each class, helping the model learn more evenly across different classes.

+4. Balanced Batching
+Similar to stratified batching but more focused on balancing specific attributes, balanced batching ensures that batches are constructed to balance specific criteria, such as class distribution, but can also extend to other attributes like difficulty level, size of the input data, or other domain-specific characteristics.
+This method can be more complex to implement, as it requires a prior understanding or analysis of the dataset to define the balancing criteria.
 ![](/images/2024-02-20.2/01.png)
 Mini-batch SGD is to take a batch of size b and computer the gradient, average them, and update the weights.
 Hyperparameters are batch size, learning rate decay, and when to stop the iteration.